 - biologicals that comprise or contain live animal cells, tissues or organs

-This course will help by stepping you through each chapter and common appendix of version 13 of the PIC/S Guide to GMP Part I. Using case studies and examples drawn from industry and consulting experience, you will learn the requirements and how they are applied to your manufacturing environment(s); with a focus on ensuring product quality and the prevention of adulteration and misbranding.
+This course will help by stepping you through the key requirements of the PE 009-15 PIC/S Guide to GMP Part I. Using case studies and examples drawn from industry and consulting experience, you will learn the GMP rules and how they are applied to your manufacturing environment(s), with a focus on ensuring product quality and the prevention of contamination and adulteration.

-- GMP Basics: Personnel and Training, Equipment and Facilities, Production and Packaging Controls, Process Validation, Quality Control, Out of Specification, Stability Programs
+- GMP Basics: Personnel and Training, Equipment and Facilities, Production and Packaging Controls, Validation, Quality Control, Out of Specification, Stability Programs

 - Good documentation and record keeping practices

 - Quality Management Basics: a Quality Systems approach to GMP, Quality Risk Management, Managing Changes and Deviations, Product Quality Reviews

 - Workshops exploring common GMP problems and solutions